 So to help you, we have put together a guide in 6 easy steps.

-- Firstly carefully wash your item before storing according to the recomended instructions.
+- Firstly carefully wash your item before storing according to the recommended instructions.
 (All our cashmere can be machine washed at 30 degrees, spun and dried flat).
 We have just introduced a new range of eco- washes into our range by The Clothes Doctor.
 These contain natural ingredients which not only wash your cashmere with care but help to deter moths.

 - We then recommend a light spray of "Anti Moth Linen Spray" making sure it is fully dry before folding.